AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Use snapshots/Enable or disable the instant access feature.md

 -   Perform ECS O&M operations by using Operation Orchestration Service \(OOS\). |
 |Scenario where snapshots need to be created to back up data before high-risk operations are performed|-   Replace system disks or resize disks.
 -   Update business systems.
--   Perform diagnostics in the ECS console. |
+-   Perform diagnosis in the ECS console. |

 ## Considerations